-Elena is a Senior Teaching Fellow and Director of Undergraduate Studies at the Institute for Advanced Teaching and Learning, and Senior Fellow of the Higher Education Academy.
+Elena is a Senior Teaching Fellow and Director of Studies at the Institute for Advanced Teaching and Learning, WIHEA Fellow, and Senior Fellow of the Higher Education Academy.

 Elena was the recipient of the 2018 Warwick Teaching Excellence Award and she was also awarded the honour of the Butterworth Award, which recognises individuals with six or fewer years of experience teaching in higher education.